RubenNijhuis/LibFT/README.md

 ```

 ## Testing
 This project has a custom tester written in Criterion.
 This means that to run this tester the Criterion package must be installed.
-Running the tester can be done through `make test` this will run the test suite and output a file in `/tests/` called `results.txt`.
+Running the tester can be done through `make test` this will run the test suite and output the test results in the command line.

-### Notes
-This project started during my academic year '21 at Codam.
-Due to a norm they have for the code certain functions
-might be written in 'interesting' ways.
-In most cases these functions would be written in a differently structured
-way improving speed or memory usage.

-This library will scale with the functionality I require during my time at Codam.
-Therefore some functions that might
-be obvious for you to use won't be added as I don't have a use for them.

-Happy coding :)